djalbat/occam-parsers/README.md

        BC  ::=  "b" "c" ;

-This will not parse the tokens `a`, `b`, `c` because the first definition of the `AAB` rule will parse the `a` and `b` tokens, leaving only the `c` token for the `BC` rule to parse.
-This situation can be addressed by making the `AAB` rule look ahead, that is, try each of its definitions in turn until one is found that allows the next rule to parse.
+These will not parse the tokens `a`, `b`, `c` because the first definition of the `AAB` rule will parse the `a` and `b` tokens, leaving only the `c` token for the `BC` rule to parse.
+This situation can be addressed by making the `AAB` rule look ahead, that is, try each of its definitions in turn until one is found that allows the remainder of the parent rule to parse.
 The look-ahead modifier is an exclamation mark, thus the rules above become:

       ABC  ::=  AAB!
 BC ;